S2AUlendo/HeatCompensation-Docs/Dyndrite/Dyndrite.md

 ---

 # Dyndrite LPBF Integration
-This section provides an overview of how the Heat compensation plugin developed by Ulendo can be used with the Dyndrite LPBF system.
+The Ulendo HC plugin can be used with the Dyndrite LPBF Pro in two ways.

-For ease of integration the Ulendo HC plugin has been developed as a python module which can be directly installed in the Dyndrite python environment.
+1. Via the GUI interface

-## Usage
+2. Via the programming interface

-The package can be used from either from the slicer callback or run directly from a standalone Python script.
+Both of these options present the same functionality, and can be used interchangeably based on the users' preference.

-### Standalone Mode
+### Advanced usage the API Interface
 There are three essential components to using the Ulendo HC plugin with the LPBF Pro framework

 1. Import the Ulendo HC package